 I’m curious.
 What’s that one morning routine thing that you do that really primes you to have that successful day?

 Nick Davies 19:48

 Yeah.
-For me if I’ve only got 15 minutes, whatever the time is that’s small, I can do a workout in 5 minutes.
-For me the physical moving of my body is the most important thing.
-And that’s going to look like, say, 25 push-ups, 50 air squats, and it might be some small yoga movements.
-That’s going to be it, that’s my minimum effective dose.
+For me, if I’ve only got 15 minutes, whatever the time is that’s small, I can do a workout in 5 minutes.
+For me, the physical moving of my body is the most important thing.
+That’s going to look like, say, 25 push-ups, 50 air squats, and it might be some small yoga movements.
+That’s going to be it.
+That’s my minimum effective dose.
 I know that that’s going to be enough to get a little bit of sweat going, certainly get a little bit of a pump going.
-And from that point that’s my minimum effective dose, yeah.
+From that point, that’s my minimum effective dose, yeah.

 Chris Ippolito 20:20

 Yeah, there’s a coach out there, Jim Kwik.
 Are you familiar with him?

 The mind coach?
 He talks about it, he says, and it’s a common phrase, but, “As the body grooves, the mind moves,” or something like that or, no, “As the body moves, the mind grooves.”
 That’s what it is.

 On the topic of changing the way you think, getting your body going first thing in the morning will actually almost kick-start your brain.
 I actually try and do…for me, it’s not try, but my minimum is 10 push-ups, right?
 I can do a lot more than 10 but, for me, the benchmark is as long as I’ve done 10 push-ups in the morning, that’s a check mark on a success for the day.
 If I can do a lot more, which is meditation, journal, all those other things, like you’re saying, it’s great, but my minimum is just 10 push-ups.